 Wisdom Tooth Extractions – Marysville, WA

-Removing Teeth for an Improved Smile
+Removing Wisdom Teeth for a Healthy Smile

 Who is a Candidate for Wisdom Tooth Extraction?

-Most often, candidates for wisdom tooth extractions are teenagers and young adults between 16 and 22 years of age.
+Most often, candidates for wisdom tooth extractions are teenagers and young adults between 16 and 24 years of age.
 While this is not always the case, the majority of dentists find that once these back molars emerge, it is best if they are removed.
-However, you can expect that our team of dentists will be closely monitoring your child’s wisdom teeth to determine if it is safe for them to remain in place or if it is necessary to go ahead and extract them.
+However, you can expect that our team of dentists will be closely monitoring you or your child’s wisdom teeth to determine if it is safe for them to remain in place or if it is necessary to go ahead and extract them.

 - They are impacted (below the gum line)